 For the 2013–14 financial year, about $41 million will be made available under the SGP.
 Of this, around $10.5 million will be available to fund new services and a further $30.5 million for ongoing settlement grant commitments.

 The SGP funds settlement services under the following service types:

 Casework, coordination and delivery of services

-Examples include: advice on education and training options, referral to housing services, the provision of immigration assistance to humanitarian entrant clients, advice on tenancy rights and responsibilities, banking practices, consumer rights, the police, and the law, the health system, and family, relationship, and social support issues.
+Some examples include: advice on education and training options, referral to housing services, the provision of immigration assistance to eligible humanitarian entrant clients, advice on tenancy rights and responsibilities, banking practices, consumer rights, the police and the law, the health system, and family, relationship, and social support issues.
 They may include a needs assessment and the development of an individual case plan.
 They may also involve the provision of support for clients referred from the Humanitarian Settlement Services program.